Ecampus/tes-xapi/attendance-recipe.markdown

 Agent who resumed the object              | resumed: [ref](http://adlnet.gov/expapi/verbs/resumed)           | as above               | optional
 Agent who closed the object               | closed: [ref](http://activitystrea.ms/schema/1.0/close)          | as above               | required

-Some attendance things are beyond the scope of this recipe:
+Some events relating to attendance are beyond the scope of this recipe:

-- **detailed attendee management** such as invitations, RSVPs etc; creation of events and registration are in scope.
+- **detailed attendee management** such as invitations, RSVPs etc; creation of events and registration.
 - **commentary** on what is being attended, e.g. statements using the commented verb.
 - **sharing agenda and minutes** before and after what is to be or was attended.

 These will be covered by additional recipes as required.

+### Elapsed Time
+Thie recipe has a concept of **Elapsed Time** which is the time during which an event is open.
+Elaspsed time does not accumulate whilst an event is adjourned.

+For example, consider the following statements on a given day:

+* 2pm Meeting opened
+* 3pm Meeting adjourned
+* 3:30pm Meeting resumed
+* 4pm Meeting closed

+In this case the **Elapsed Time** recorded in the 'closed' statement would be 1.5 hours despite it occuring 2 hours after the event started.
+This is because the
+30 minutes between 3:30pm and 4pm does not count towards the **Elapsed Time**.

 ### Event Work Flow